 - Sustainment Plan: Articulation of a plan for sustainability of practice change post pilot testing

-The ranked proposals are then forwarded, along with results from the annual provider needs survey, to the Mental Health Working Group for review and the final selection of a pilot intervention to be implemented by the PBI Network team.
+The ranked proposals are then forwarded, along with results from the annual Provider Needs and Assessment Survey, to the Behavioral Health Clinical Community (BHCC) for review.
+The BHCC selects a pilot to be implemented by the PBI Network team.

-The final decision of the pilot intervention will be made within 120 days of the closing date of the Call for Proposals.
-The selected proposal’s applicant(s) will be contacted by the PBI Network to begin planning the intervention.
+The final proposal selection will be made within 120 days of the closing date of the call for proposals.
+The selected proposal’s applicant(s) will be contacted by the PBI Network to begin planning the pilot.

 In order for clinical treatment of posttraumatic stress disorder (PTSD) to be effective, treatment outcomes must be monitored.
 The evaluation of PTSD treatment effectiveness via outcomes measures was not routinely conducted in the VA and DoD, but is a critical gap in care quality monitoring.
 For this reason, PTSD outcomes monitoring was selected as the first focus of practice change for the PBI Network.